Christianity and Democracy

 Valid distinctions are made among categories of human rights – personal, civil, political, economic and social.
 Individual and communal freedom from terror and coercion is essential to the protection of all human rights.
 Repressive regimes of both the left and the right frequently and falsely pit social and economic rights against the rights of freedom.
-But within freedom human beings cannot pursue their economic and social well-being as they deem best.
+But within freedom human beings can pursue their economic and social well-being as they deem best.
 As a matter of empirical fact, those societies that give priority to civil rights and political freedoms generally secure a wide range of social and economic goods more successfully than do those societies that attempt social and economic advance at the cost of freedom.

 The most fundamental of all human rights is the freedom of religious faith and practice.
 As the Westminster Confession of Faith proclaimed in 1646, “God alone is Lord of the conscience, and hath left it free from doctrines and commandments of men…”

 Religion is both freedom’s shield and central sphere of action.
 “For religion,” Pope John Paul II has declared, “consists in the free adherence of the human mind to God, which is in all respects personal and conscientious; it arises from the desire for truth and in this relation the secular arm may not interfere, because religion itself by its nature transcends all things secular.”
 Religious freedom consists of many parts: the freedom to believe, to worship, to teach, to evangelize, to collaborate in works of mercy and to witness to the public good.
 Where religious freedom is violated, all other human rights are assaulted to their source.